voxeet/voxeet-uxkit-ios/README.md

 ### CallKit sound and image

-If `CallKitSound.mp3` is override, the ringing sound will be your mp3 sound.
+If `CallKitSound.mp3` is overridden, the ringing sound will be your mp3 sound.
-Same as `IconMask.png`, if override it will replace the CallKit default one by your image (40x40 px).
+Same as `IconMask.png`, if overridden it will replace the CallKit default image by yours (40x40 px).

 ## Version

-1.0.1
+1.0.2

 ## Tech

-The Voxeet iOS SDK and Conference Kit use a number of open source projects to work properly:
+The Voxeet iOS SDK and conference Kit use a number of open source projects to work properly:

 * [Kingfisher](https://github.com/onevcat/Kingfisher) - Kingfisher is a lightweight, pure-Swift library for downloading and caching images from the web.
 * [Starscream](https://github.com/daltoniam/Starscream) - Starscream is a conforming WebSocket (RFC 6455) client library in Swift for iOS and OSX.